ObjectivePathology/zif/README.md

 ### Recommendations
 - All tile IFDs should be, but need not be, located sequentially in a block at the beginning of the file.
 - The size of the IFD block is readable by **?????**
-- note that standards-compliant JPEG 2000 Compression is value 34712 (0x8798) with PhotometricInterpretation of either (YCbCr) or (RCT);<br>Aperio.svs files also use 33003 (0x80EB) for YCbCr from Matrox libraries, or 33005 (0x80ED) for RGB/RCT from Kakadu libraries.
+- note that standards-compliant JPEG 2000 Compression is value 34712 (0x8798) with PhotometricInterpretation of either (YCbCr) or (RCT).
+Aperio.svs files also use 33003 (0x80EB) for YCbCr from Matrox libraries, or 33005 (0x80ED) for RGB/RCT from Kakadu libraries.
 Both of these are not standards-compliant, and may not be used in in any ZIF files.
 Note that PhotometricInterpretation of JPEG 2000 data is not defined in the TIFF specifications.

 ### Metadata
 Any TIFF-compatible metadata tags are fine with ZIF.
 Some examples: